lizzy596/Node_Server_Deconstructed/README.md

 ## **What is Node?**

 Node is an asynchronous event-driven JavaScript runtime.
-It is event-driven, like the browser-based code.
+It is event-driven, like browser-based code.

-In the browser we write a sequence of instructions that execute one at a time, they don't execute concurrently, in parallel.
-This doesnt make sense for user interfaces because a user doesnt want the program to freeze after they click a button while the system retrieves a resource.
-To get around this browsers use events, when you click a button, an event fires and a function runs that had been defined previously but not yet executed.

-**Non-blocking I/O**

--Events
--Asynchronous APIs
--Non-blocking I/O

-Means your program can make a request for a network resource awhile doing something else and when the operation finishes a callback will run that will handle the result.

-A DB is accessed over a network, that network access is non-blocking because

 This is in contrast to today's more common concurrency model, in which OS threads are employed.
 Thread-based networking is relatively inefficient and very difficult to use.
 Furthermore, users of Node.js are free from worries of dead-locking the process, since there are no locks. **Almost no function in Node.js directly performs I/O, so the process never blocks except when the I/O is performed using synchronous methods of Node.js** standard library.
 Because nothing blocks, scalable systems are very reasonable to develop in Node.js.